camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

   <TabItem value="irsa" label="IRSA">

-In addition to standard authentication that uses anonynous user and rely on the network for the access control, you can also use [**IRSA (IAM Roles for Service Accounts)**](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/) to securely connect to OpenSearch.
+In addition to standard authentication, which uses anonymous users and relies on the network for access control, you can also use [**IRSA (IAM Roles for Service Accounts)**](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/) to securely connect to OpenSearch.
 IRSA enables your Kubernetes workloads to assume IAM roles without managing AWS credentials directly.

 **Note**: Using IRSA is optional.
 If you prefer, you can continue using password-based access to your OpenSearch domain.